New York State Thoroughbred Breeding and Development Fund Corporation

 purse monies for races exclusively for New York Breeds.
 The fund was established in 1973 and has paid out more than $17 million annually in breeder, owner and stallion owner awards, and in purse enrichment to the state’s tracks.

 Funding

 The incentives provided by the Fund are financed from within the racing industry, using a small percentage of the total monies wagered through the pari-mutuel system on thoroughbred racing in New York State.
 The Fund also obtains revenue from a small percentage of Video Lottery Terminal (VLT) monies from the Resorts World Casino NY at Aqueduct, and from VLTs at Finger Lakes Race Track.

 Organization

 The fund has 10 members on its board of directors.
 In 2017, it had operating expenses of $19.5 million and a staff of 7 people.
 Former news broadcaster in the capital region, Tracy Egan, is the fund's Executive Director.
+In 2022, Governor Kathy Hochul named Brian O'Dwyer Chair of the Board.